-The fact that the forms assumed by the possession of capital and the nature of ownership rights are historically determined is clearly demonstrated in my analysis of the importance of slavery and slave capital in forms of wealth in the southern United States before 1865, without a doubt the most extreme example of relations of ownership and domination by owners over others.14 It is equally evident when I examine the relatively low stock-market capitalization of German companies compared to their Anglo-American counterparts,15 a phenomenon undoubtedly linked to the fact that German shareholders are less omnipotent than shareholders elsewhere and must to some degree share power with employees, regional governments, and other stakeholders (though this evidently does not prevent a certain level of productive efficiency).
-This clearly demonstrates that the market value and the social value of capital are two quite distinct things.
+The fact that property rights are historically and socially determined is equally evident when I examine the relatively low stock-market capitalization of German companies compared to their Anglo-American counterparts, 16 a phenomenon undoubtedly linked to the fact that German shareholders are less omnipotent than shareholders elsewhere and must to some degree share power with employees, regional governments, and other stakeholders (though this evidently does not prevent a certain level of productive efficiency).
+This clearly demonstrates that the market value and the social value of capital are two quite distinct things, and the importance of the legal system in shaping property relations.

-More generally, I tried to show the multitude of forms assumed by capital and its market valuations throughout history, from agricultural land to real estate and professional,
+More generally, I tried to show the multitude of forms assumed by capital and its market valuations throughout history, from agricultural land to real estate and professional, financial, and immaterial modern capital.
+Each type of asset has its own economic and political history and involves relations of power and specific social